Steve Kaye, PT, DPT

 Darby is a native of Spokane, Washington, but has lived in Phoenix with her husband since 2016.
 In her free time Darby enjoys hiking, cooking, and golf.
 Darby recently joined the Working Women’s Golf Association to continue her passion for competitive golf.

-- Bachelor of Science – Athletic Training, Northern Arizona University, 2015
+- Bachelor of Exercise Science and Wellness – Arizona State University, 2002

-- Doctorate of Physical Therapy – Northern Arizona University, 2017
+- Doctorate of Physical Therapy – Midwestern University, 2016

 Caleb Lionberger, PTA, ATCEducation: